 Vegan banana bread mug cake ingredients

-When your banana bread cravings hit but you are short on time this is a must-make.
-Grab a fork, an 8 oz microwave-safe mug, and the following ingredients:
+Grab a fork, an 8-oz microwave-safe mug, and the following ingredients:

-- Mashed banana: an overripe banana works best (one with lots of brown specks).
-Avoid using completely brown or black bananas for best results.
+- Mashed banana: an overripe banana with lots of brown speckles adds natural sweetness.
+Avoid using completely brown or black bananas, as this will make the batter too wet.

-- Vanilla protein powder (vegan and gluten-free): I used KOS organic vegan plant-based protein powder.
-It's my favorite protein powder for baking.
-If your protein powder has an extremely fine texture, you may need to add extra liquid (a tablespoon of almond milk should work).
+- Vanilla protein powder: I used KOS organic vegan plant-based protein powder, but a plain protein powder works too; just add a teaspoon of vanilla extract.
+If yours has an extremely fine texture, add an extra tablespoon of almond milk to thin the batter.

-- Peanut butter: provides flavor, additional protein, and density to the mug cake.
-Swap with any nut butter or granola butter for a nut-free option.
+- Peanut butter: provides flavor, additional protein, and texture to the mug cake.
+An all-natural, pourable peanut butter works best.

-- Dairy-free chocolate: Semi-sweet mini chocolate chips or chopped chocolate chunks work best in this delicious vegan banana mug cake.
-Standard-size dark chocolate chips also work, just be sure to add an extra tablespoon as they are larger.
+- Dairy-free chocolate: semi-sweet mini chocolate chips or chopped chocolate chunks work best.
+Standard-size chips work too, just be sure to add an extra tablespoon.

 How to make a healthy banana bread mug cake